Autom8edChaos/PocketTester/README.md

 - Click the green Play button

 To run the unit tests:
-- From the top bar, Select "All Unit Tests"
+- View the application in "Android View"
+- Open App > Java and try to see the package `com.abnamro.apps.pockettester (test)`
-- Click the green Play button
+- Right click on it and click the green Play button next to "Run tests in 'pockettester'"

 To run all instrumented tests (integration and UI):
-- From the top bar, Select "All Instrumented Tests"
 - From the top bar, select a valid emulation device like the Pixel 2 API 28
+- View the application in "Android View"
+- Open App > Java and try to see the package `com.abnamro.apps.pockettester (androidTest)`
-- Click the green Play button
+- Right click on it and click the green Play button next to "Run 'All Instrumented tests'"

 # Showcases

-## Development skills
+## 1. Development skills

 In my opinion, a test automation engineer should not be afraid to get his hands dirty on code.
 Therefor I wanted to design and implement this application myself to show that I am proficient in the following topics:
 - Reading and understanding existing code
-- Writing code myself
+- Writing code
 - Understand IDE's like Android Studio and IntelliJ
 - Understand build tools and dependency managers like Gradle and Maven
 - Understand how to run and debug production code